Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 Module:  Value Add Provider
 ---------------------------

-vaprovider-TsFrag-001:  After VAProvider to validate incoming tunnel stream message content to have "1, 2, 3...255".
+vaprovider-TsFrag-001:  Alter VAProvider to validate incoming tunnel stream message content to have "1, 2, 3...255".
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-001.

 vaprovider-TsFrag-002:  Alter VAProvider to validate incoming tunnel stream message as a generic message with opaque buffer data body of "1, 2, 3....255" repeated.
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-002.